shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 We have configured the Dataflow activity like we did earlier in the lab.
 Now we will add new logic.
 If the dataflow refresh is successful, we need to exit out of the Until iterator.
-Remember one of the conditions to exit the iterator is to set the value of varIsSuccess variable to Yes.
+Remember, one of the conditions to exit the iterator is to set the value of varIsSuccess variable to Yes.